-- (a) Colorado pipeline incidents. - (I) All pipeline and LNG facility operators must provide expedited reporting of a pipeline incident as soon as possible after discovery; not to exceed two hours after discovery. - (II) If the expedited reporting time for a pipeline incident exceeds two hours after discovery, the operator shall provide a written explanation for the time exceedance to the PSP Chief within ten business days after the incident. - (III) All operators must report a pipeline incident to: - (A) the NRC via telephone at 800-424-8802; and - (B) after an NRC control number is issued for the incident, to the PSP Staff via telephone at 303-894-2854 and electronically via the PSP Event Reporting link at dora copuc pipeline safety@state.co.us. - (IV) A telephonic report made pursuant to this rule must include the following information: - (A) the NRC control number; - the name and telephone number of the operator and the contact for more information on the incident; - (C) the location of the incident or event; - (D) the date and time of the incident or event; - (E) the number of fatalities and personal injuries, if any; and - (F) all other significant facts that are known by the person making the report that are relevant to the cause of the incident and the extent of the damage. - (b) Colorado pipeline events. - (I) All pipeline operators, including operators of gathering pipelines in Class 1 areas, LNG facilities/systems, and MMO/LPG systems, must provide expedited reporting of pipeline events described below as soon as possible after discovery; not to exceed two hours after discovery. - (II) If the expedited reporting time for a pipeline event exceeds two hours after discovery, the operator shall provide a written explanation for the exceedance to the PSP Chief within ten business days after the event. - (III) All pipeline operators must report the following pipeline events electronically to the PSP Staff via the PSP Event Reporting link at: dora_copuc_pipeline_safety@state.co.us.
+- (a) Colorado pipeline incidents. - (I) All pipeline and LNG facility operators must provide expedited reporting of a pipeline incident as soon as possible after confirmed discovery; not to exceed two hours after confirmed discovery. - (II) If the expedited reporting time for a pipeline incident exceeds two hours after confirmed discovery, the operator shall provide a written explanation for the time exceedance to the PSP Chief within ten business days after the incident. - (III) All operators must report a pipeline incident to: - (A) the NRC via telephone at 800-424-8802; and - (B) after an NRC control number is issued for the incident, to the PSP Staff via telephone at 303-894-2854. - (IV) A telephonic report made pursuant to this rule must include the following information: - (A) the NRC control number; - (B) the name and telephone number of the operator and the contact for more information on the incident; - (C) the location of the incident or event; - (D) the date and time of the incident or event; - (E) the number of fatalities and personal injuries, if any; and - (F) all other significant facts that are known by the person making the report that are relevant to the cause of the incident and the extent of the damage. - (b) Colorado pipeline events. - (I) All pipeline operators, including operators of gathering pipelines in Class 1 areas, LNG facilities/systems, and MMO/LPG systems, must provide expedited reporting of pipeline events described below as soon as possible after discovery; not to exceed two hours after confirmed discovery.

-- (A) an unplanned/emergency event that occurs on the pipeline system that results in the evacuation of 50 or more people from a normally occupied building or property; - (B) an unplanned/emergency event that occurs on the pipeline system that results in the closure of a roadway or railroad; - (C) an unplanned/emergency event that occurs on the pipeline system that results in the evacuation of four or more residential structures: - (D) a non-incident fire or explosion affecting the pipeline; - (E) an unplanned/emergency event that occurs on the pipeline system that results in a service outage of 100 or more customers: - (F) an overpressurization event that requires the operator to implement a leak survey; or - (G) an event that, in the opinion of the operator, requires courtesy notification to the PSP.
+- (II) If the expedited reporting time for a pipeline event exceeds two hours after confirmed discovery, the operator shall provide a written explanation for the exceedance to the PSP Chief within ten business days after the event. - (III) All pipeline operators must report the following pipeline events to the PSP Staff via telephone at 303-894-2854: - (A) an unplanned/emergency event that occurs on the pipeline system that results in the evacuation of 50 or more people from a normally occupied building or property; - (B) an unplanned/emergency event that occurs on the pipeline system that results in the closure of all lanes in either direction of a roadway or railroad; - (C) an unplanned/emergency event that occurs on the pipeline system that results in the evacuation of four or more residential structures: - (D) an unplanned/emergency event that occurs on the pipeline system that results in a service outage of 100 or more customers; - (E) an event that requires active soil vapor extraction for a period exceeding 48 hours as measured from the time the extraction device is turned on at the site until the operator determines soil vapor extraction is no longer necessary: - (F) a MAOP-exceedance event that requires the operator, pursuant to its procedures, to implement follow-up actions such as a leak survey; or - (G) an event that, in the opinion of the operator, requires courtesy notification to the PSP.